HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Quantum Network

-\paragraph{Unitarity of the Quantum Network.} On a quantum device, every implemented gate must be unitary.
+On a quantum device, every implemented gate must be unitary.
 In particular, each phase factor of the form $e^{i c_k^\pm P_k^\pm}$ used in our network must be unitary.
 We verify this by showing that the operators $P_k^\pm$ are Hermitian, and then invoking a standard fact about exponentials of Hermitian operators.

-The definition in the main text, $P_k^+$ and $P_k^-$ are (up to normalization) finite linear combinations of the permutation matrices $\tau_{\pi'}^{\mathbf t}$:
+By definition in the main text, $P_k^+$ and $P_k^-$ are (up to normalization) finite linear combinations of the permutation matrices $\tau_{\pi'}^{\mathbf t}$:

 Each $\tau_{\pi'}^{\mathbf t}$ is a permutation matrix and hence unitary, so

 The inverse of the $k$–cycle implemented by $\tau_{\pi'}^{\mathbf t}$ is the same cycle with the order of its $k$ support wires reversed, which is again of the form $\tau_{\pi''}^{\mathbf t'}$ for some ordered $k$–tuple $\pi''$.
 Since we sum over all ordered $k$–tuples of distinct pairs, the index set $\{(\pi',\mathbf t)\}$ is closed under inversion: for every $(\pi',\mathbf t)$ there is $(\pi'',\mathbf t')$ with